georgeslabreche/opssat-smartcam/README.md

 Join the [OPS-SAT community platform](https://opssat1.esoc.esa.int/) and apply to become an experimenter, it's quick and easy!
 ## How does it work?
 ### Overview
-The desired app configurations are set in the config.ini file.
+The SmartCam's app configuration is set in the config.ini file.
 The gist of the application's logic is as follow:

 1. Acquires ims_rgb (raw) and png image files using the spacecraft's HD camera.
 2. Creates a thumbnail jpeg image.